saulzini/zork/README.md

 ## Getting Started

-The objective's game is to escape from the dungeon by recolecting the items and defeating your enemy.
+The objective's game is to escape from the dungeon by recolecting the items, defeating your enemy and finally reach the forest.

 ### Moving between Rooms